Key takeaways:

 Hereditary angioedema is a genetic health condition that causes swelling in certain parts of the body.
 There are several medications available to treat and prevent angioedema attacks.

 Berinert and Ruconest, which both contain a C1 esterase inhibitor, are intravenous (IV) injectables that treat hereditary angioedema attacks.
 Kalbitor (ecallantide) and Firazyr (icatibant) are also used to treat attacks, but they’re injected under the skin.
+Ekterly (sebetralstat) is an oral tablet.

 Hereditary angioedema is a rare, genetic health condition.
 It often occurs when a protein (called a “C1 inhibitor”) is dysfunctional or missing.
 Normally, this protein helps regulate the flow of fluids through your blood vessels.
 When it’s missing or malfunctioning, the flow is disrupted and fluid builds up.

 This process can lead to severe swelling in the skin, hands and feet, intestinal tract, and upper airway tissues.
 Intestinal tract swelling can lead to cramping or an obstruction.
 If the airway swells, breathing can be affected.
-Luckily, airway-related swelling is rare and only makes up 1% to 3% of cases.

 Several medications are available to manage angioedema attacks like these.
 Some are useful to treat attacks, while others are designed to prevent them.
-Here, we’ll review eight hereditary angioedema treatments and when they can be used.
+Here, we’ll review 11 hereditary angioedema treatments and when they can be used.

 Berinert (C1 esterase inhibitor, human) is a medication that’s injected intravenously (IV) to treat hereditary angioedema attacks.
 It treats swelling in the face, stomach, or throat in children and adults.
 It replaces the C1 inhibitor protein that might be missing or malfunctioning.
 It also works quickly — typically within an hour.